hassanselim0/MinecraftWebToolkit/README.md

 # MCWTK: Minecraft Web Toolkit #

 ## What is this? ##
-This is an old project I started back in 2011, I wanted to play Minecraft with my friends but I wanted them to be able to start the server and play on it even if I'm not available, so I decided to make a web interface for minecraft_server.jar :)
+This is an old project I started back in 2011, I wanted to play Minecraft with my friends but I wanted them to be able to start the server and play on it even if I'm not available, so I decided to make a web interface for the Minecraft Server :)

-Since I'm a .Net guy, I decided to make this using ASP.NET MVC (I think it was version 2 at that time), that's why you'll notice that the project structure looks like the old templates even though I'm referencing MVC 5 now :D
+Since I'm a .Net guy, I decided to make this using ASP.NET MVC, I think it was version 2 at that time, that's why you'll notice that the project structure looks like the old templates even though I'm referencing MVC 5 now :D

-A lot of the code is hard-coded to my use-case, but I hope I could make it more and more flexible and modular over time.
-I also hope to separate the C# code that communicates with the server (MinecraftServer.cs) from the web app and turn it into a tiny REST service of some sort.
+A some of the code is hard-coded to my use-case, but I hope I could make it more and more flexible and modular over time.
+I also hope to separate the C# code that communicates with the server (MinecraftServer.cs) from the web app and turn it into a tiny REST service of some sort, so that I don't have to mess with the web application life cycle.

+## Features ##
+- Control Minecraft Server (start, stop, send commands, and see output)
+- Update and Show server map (using Overviewer)
+- Download any Minecraft Server Jar version (stable or preview) and switch between them
+- Edit server.properties file
+- Manage Multiple Worlds (including Backup and Restore)
+- Assign "Admin" and "Moderator" roles for users, this gives them access to the various parts of the web app
+- An alternate authentication system for the Minecraft Server that works with online-mode=false

 ## How can I deploy this? ##
-First you'll need a SQL Server Database (LocalDB is fine), change the connection string "DefaultConnection" in Web.config accordingly.
-I didn't try SQL Compact but it *should* work.
+First you'll need an SQL Server Database (LocalDB is fine), change the connection string "DefaultConnection" in Web.config accordingly.
+I didn't try SQL Compact but it *should* work, I think.

 Next you'll need IIS, a very important note here is that the application pool should only have 1 worker thread otherwise you would accidentally run two instances of the minecraft server!
 To do this select the application pool then click on advanced settings, under "Process Model" you'll find "Maximum Worker Processes", set this to 1.